dillondaudert/Tetris.jl/src/notes.md

 - Some way to identify the 'active' tetramino (4 cells) controllable by the player

 ## Systems
-- `InputSystem` - converts user input to manipulate the active tetromino
+- `InputSystem` - converts user input to actions that manipulate the active tetromino
-- `MovementSystem` - update the position of
+- `MovementSystem` - update the position of the active tetromino based on user actions
+- `FallingSystem` - periodically (based on a variable timestep; difficulty) move the active tetromino down 1 row
-- A system which checks the inactive cells for complete lines and deletes lines; scores
+- A system which checks the inactive cells for complete lines and deletes lines
+- `ScoringSystem` - updates the score based on line completion events